 Category: Medicine Pricing

-Ever wondered why private hospital doctors prescribe expensive branded medicines instead of generics?
+Ever wondered why private hospital doctors prescribe expensive branded medicines instead of generics.
 Discover how medical representatives drive up your medicine costs in this blog.

 Generic medicines are cheap because they copy the research of the branded/patent medicines.
 These are the original innovator drugs – wherein large companies spent years in research to discover and test salts.
 However, many copies of the original branded medicine exist, and in order for companies to differentiate their product from others they began giving them a proprietary name, making them a “brand”.